jcarouth/carouth.com/source/_posts/2014-03-20-on-slide-decks.markdown

 #### Death by bullet point

 I would be remiss if I did not mention this in a post about slide decks.
 There are tons of places where linearly-listed data needs to be presented.
-Most of thos situations do not require a set of bullet points.
+Most of those situations do not require a set of bullet points.

 The problem with bullet points is they often inject a feeling of monotony in people.
 This is likely because at some point they sat through a presentation where the prsenter simply read the bullet points from their 20-point slide to the audience.
 The thirty-minute talk probably felt like four hours.
 When I find myself making bullet points, I look for ways to turn each point into a small sentence and put it in a slide by itself.
 Because of this I often find myself able to get rid of points because they are all related to one main idea anyway.
 This leads to more speaking and less reading.